GRAINS-Corn soars 4% on fresh sales to China; soy, wheat also climb

 Wheat futures drew support as Russia formally adopted a planned increase in a wheat export tax from March 1, a measure that contributed to a recent rally in prices.

 Also, a USDA attache in Argentina estimated the country’s 2020/21 wheat exports at 11.3 million tonnes, 700,000 tonnes lower than USDA’s official forecast.
-(Additional reporting by Gus Trompiz in Paris, Hallie Gu in Beijing and Gavin Maguire in Singapore; Editing by Subhranshu Sahu, Sherry Jacob-Phillips, Paul Simao and Dan Grebler)
+(Additional reporting by Gus Trompiz in Paris, Hallie Gu in Beijing and Gavin Maguire in Singapore; Editing by Subhranshu Sahu, Sherry Jacob-Phillips, Paul Simao, Dan Grebler and Sonya Hepinstall)

 Our Standards: The Thomson Reuters Trust Principles.